apace100/origins-docs/docs/entity_conditions/air.md

     "compare_to": 0
 }
 ```
-This example would check if the player has no air / bubbles left.
+This example would check if the player has no breath / air / bubbles left.